-I coordinate and teach the Master’s degree level field course Quantitative Marine Biology along with Ari Strandburg-Peshkin, in which students spend two weeks snorkeling at the STARESO Field Station in Corsica, with four additional weeks training in computational methods to analyse animal movement and behaviour in situ.
-I also teach Collective Animal Behaviour (Master’s level) and Animal Behaviour (Undergraduate) alongside Prof Iain Couzin.
-I was nominated for a LUKS teaching award in 2018.
+Alex coordinates and teaches the Master’s degree level field course Quantitative Marine Biology along with Ari Strandburg-Peshkin and the rest of our lab, in which students spend two weeks snorkeling at the STARESO Field Station in Corsica, with four additional weeks training in computational methods to analyse animal movement and behaviour in situ.
+Alex also teaches Collective Animal Behaviour (Master’s level) and Animal Behaviour (Undergraduate) and was nominated for a LUKS teaching award in 2018.

-In addition to writing for academic journals (see my research website at collectivebehaviour.com), I also enjoy writing opinion pieces and aquarium hobbyist columns at places like The Conversation and Practical Fishkeeping.
+In addition to writing for academic journals (see research website at collectivebehaviour.com), Alex also writes opinion pieces and aquarium hobbyist columns at places like The Conversation and Practical Fishkeeping.

-A long time ago as a student, I got up on stage and explained in less than three minutes why Tiger Woods will die young.
+A long time ago as a student, Alex explained in less than three minutes why Tiger Woods will die young.